I. Who Can Apply to Hanger Hall?

 As in the case of siblings, children of faculty members will be given enrollment priority if they have met the criteria for acceptance.

-If a student meets most admissions criteria, but has significant challenges or deficiencies in one area, enrollment might be contingent upon the parents’ willingness to provide additional support (such as tutoring and/or counseling) at the family’s expense.
+If a student meets most admissions criteria, but has significant challenges, enrollment might be contingent upon the parents’ willingness to provide additional support (such as tutoring and/or counseling) at the family’s expense.
 Such an agreement would be included in the enrollment contract.

-During the early admissions process if an applicant is challenged or deficient in one or both of our assessment areas Hanger Hall may choose to place the applicant in the wait pool with a reassessment in the spring.
-At that time if the applicant has demonstrated growth in these areas they will be offered admission contingent upon availability.
+During the early admissions process should it be determined that an applicant is incomplete in one or more assessment areas, Hanger Hall may choose to place the applicant in the wait pool with a reassessment in the spring.
+At that time, if the applicant has demonstrated growth in these areas they will be offered admission contingent upon availability.

-Admissions decisions are need-blind, but the ability to enroll a child who needs financial support will be contingent upon the availability of financial aid.
-All families who will need financial aid should request the forms and complete them by the stated deadlines.
-In the event that a family does not qualify for financial aid and is unable to enroll, they will be released from their enrollment contract and their deposit refunded.
+The ability to offer enrollment to a child who needs financial support will be contingent upon the availability of financial aid.
+All families who will need tuition assistance should request the forms and complete them by the stated deadlines.

 IV.
 Non-discrimination Policy

 Candidates are evaluated on the basis of their qualifications, abilities and merit.
-Hanger Hall does not discriminate on the basis of race, color, national or ethnic origin in administration of its admissions, educational policies, financial aid programs, and other school-administered programs.
+Hanger Hall does not discriminate on the basis of race, color, gender, sexual orientation, national or ethnic origin in administration of its admissions, educational policies, financial aid programs, and other school-administered programs.